 Outright Action International advances human rights and opportunities for LGBTQIA+ people around the world.
 They provide critical partnerships at global, regional, and national levels that help build capacity, document violations, advocate for inclusion and equality, and protect the rights of all LGBTQIA+ people.

 The Open Society Foundations aids in the development of vibrant and tolerant democracies.
 The organization is active in New York City and across the country.
 They are a proponent for social justice advocacy and give young activists access to the tools they need to create a brighter future for our global community.

 Amnesty International inspires communities to get involved in creating positive change through this grassroots organization.
 In 2014, they were part of the movement that advocated for stop-and-frisk reform in New York City and helped influence Mayor Bill de Blasio decision to drop the appeal on the Floyd stop-and-frisk lawsuit.
 Volunteers may donate their time and effort to amplify important, grassroots causes and hold their leaders accountable.

 New Leaders Council is an organization focused on training the new era of leaders on topics such as economy, social justice, and the democratic system.
 Millennial leaders strive to challenge current policies and break barriers.

-The Nation Institute is a non-profit media organization that fosters journalistic development.
+Type Media Center is a non-profit media organization that fosters journalistic development.
 The organization also publishes its own non-fiction books, hosts an investigative journalism website, and supports reporters with fellowship programs around social justice and civil rights.